How to Build a Great Team Culture (Even if You’re Not CEO)

 5. Conduct Regular Check-ins to Assess Progress

 You’ve defined your values and related behaviors and tested those behaviors against challenging scenarios.
 And, you’ve built a deliberate support infrastructure.
 Your team is working hard to live the values in the work they are doing every day, and holding one another accountable.

 The next step is to create a regular cadence to talk about progress.
 We often work with teams to translate their aspirational behaviors into a simple team check-in.
 Then once a quarter, the team sits down to self-assess the progress on their team culture, celebrate what’s working and talk about what they can do to get even better.

 Don’t wait or wish that your corporate culture would improve to help your employee engagement.
 You can start today by building a team cultural oasis.

-Our latest book, Courageous Cultures: Courageous Cultures: How to Build Teams of MicroInnovators, Problem Solvers and Customer Advocates, provides a road map to build a high-performance, high-engagement culture around sharing ideas, solving problems, and rewarding contributions from all levels.
+Our latest book, Courageous Cultures: Courageous Cultures: How to Build Teams of MicroInnovators, Problem Solvers and Customer Advocates, provides a road map to build a high-performance, high-engagement team culture around sharing ideas, solving problems, and rewarding contributions from all levels.